 The ChristianPF Pinterest boards are visually appealing, by design, and attempt to use keywords to the site’s benefit in much the same way as Bob previously had done with SEO.
 His goal has been to keep his boards pretty true to the blog and his overall message.
 He wants to see traffic to his site from a relevant audience, otherwise there’s very little net benefit of viral pins.

 Bob has been experimenting with pinning techniques (and paid pins) to drive traffic and to grow his email list.
 He’s not sure yet about the effectiveness but it’s definitely a strategy worth trying.
+Here are some more ideas for how to get traffic from Pinterest to your website.

 Overall, Bob has found Pinterest to be an incredible ally for his blog.
 New readers are coming to the blog all the time from Pinterest and Bob is able to keep them engaged with great content.
 This is great lesson for all of us looking to get traffic from Pinterest.